KLOU: Oldies KLOU

-After the ratings declined to an unsustainable level, CBS shifted the station to an oldies format on November 5, 1988, at midnight, which it had done with several of its stations in the late 80s, including the aforementioned stations in Boston and Los Angeles.
-The new call letters of KLOU debuted on the same day, and the station took on the then-common format of hits ranging from the 50s, 60s, and up to 1975.
+After the ratings declined to an unsustainable level, CBS shifted the station to an oldies format on November 5, 1988, at midnight, which it had done with several of its stations in the late 1980s, including the aforementioned stations in Boston and Los Angeles.
+The new call letters of KLOU debuted on the same day, and the station took on the then-common format of hits ranging from the 1950s, 1960s, and up to 1975.
 The move was signaled on-air by the playing of two different versions of "Don't Be Cruel", beginning with Cheap Trick's cover and switching midway through to the original Elvis Presley version to mark the change.

 The first song played on "Oldies 103" was "Rock and Roll Is Here to Stay" by Danny and the Juniors.
-The station was originally known as "Oldies 103".
 As digital tuners became more popular on FM radios, KLOU changed its branding to "Oldies 103.3".
+Over time, songs from the 1950s were reduced then fully phased out, with post-1975 and 1980s music soon replacing it, and eventually "oldies" was fully dropped from KLOU's branding like many of those stations looking for a more modern imaging.

-Over time, songs from the 50s were reduced then fully phased out, with post-1975 and 80s music soon replacing it, and eventually "oldies" was fully dropped from KLOU's branding like many of those stations looking for a more modern imaging.
-The station was sold to Entercom in 1997 after CBS Radio's purchase of American Radio Systems brought it over the ownership limit at the time within St. Louis.
-Entercom in turn sold KLOU two years later to Clear Channel when it also hit market ownership caps itself.
+As early as November 4, 1991, CBS explored the sale of KLOU, as its purchase of Midwest Communications–including WLTE in Minneapolis–St. Paul–brought the number of CBS-owned FM stations to 13, at a time when the Federal Communications Commission (FCC) capped owners to 12 such stations.
+CBS retained KLOU until March 1997, when it was swapped to Entercom along with KPIX-FM in San Francisco in exchange for Entercom's San Francisco station, KITS; this separated KLOU from KMOX, which CBS kept as a standalone property.
+That August, Entercom turned around and swapped the station to American Radio Systems (ARS) for WDAF and KUDL in Kansas City, Missouri; KCTC in Sacramento, California; and $3 million.
+ARS already owned KFNS, KSD, KSD-FM, KEZK-FM, and KYKY in the market.
+ARS was itself purchased by CBS in 1998, but the Department of Justice (DOJ) required the resale of KLOU and KSD-FM, along with four stations in Boston and WOCT in Baltimore, due to antitrust concerns: in St. Louis, the combination of KMOX and the ARS stations would have given CBS four of the top seven stations, and 49% of the market's radio revenues (above the DOJ's 40% cap).
+That May, CBS agreed to swap KLOU and KSD-FM; WCAO and WOCT in Baltimore; and KOME and KUFX in San Jose, California, to Jacor for WAZU, WHOK-FM, and WLVQ in Columbus, Ohio; and KSGS and KMJZ in Minneapolis–St. Paul.
+Jacor, in turn, announced its merger with Clear Channel Communications in October 1998.

-KLOU was the flagship radio station for the NFL's St. Louis Rams from 2000 until 2009, when WXOS (101.1) took over the rights.
+KLOU was the flagship radio station for the NFL's St. Louis Rams from 2000 until 2009, when WXOS took over the rights.